yakworks/gorm-tools/examples/benchmarks/README.md

 **Does grails.gorm.autowire=true slow it down**
 - Yes, by anywhere from 5% to 15%

-**Does valiation slow it down, why, can it be optimized**
+**Does validation slow it down, why, can it be optimized**
 - Yes, it has slight performance impact
 - That is because Grails validation (GrailsDomainClassValidator) has to iterate over each constrained property of domain class and invoke validators on it for every instance.

 **Does Auditstamp slow it down, can it be optimized**
-- Yes
+- Not significantly.
+Barely noticable as in 2-3%
 - Thats because audit trail plugin hooks into validation and gets called every time when the domain is validated.
   It does some reflection to check for properties/value and checks in hibernate persistence context if the instance is being inserted or being updated.
 All this makes it little slower.
 - Need to try what can be done in audit trail plugin to improve performance.

 **Do daos slow it down**
-- No, very very little effect, some thing around 1 to 1.5 seconds for 115K records.
+- No, very little effect, some thing around 1 to 1.5 seconds for 115K records.

 **Do custom Id generator slow it down, or improves speed**
-- The batch id generator provided by Dao plugin improves the performance significantly.
+- The batch id generator provided by Dao plugin improves the performance **significantly***.

 **Do using Dataflow queue/operator make it faster**
 - No, it has no noticeable effect